 Here’s a graph comparing the life expectancy of a panel to other electrical components in a home.

-Also, see our blog post When should a corroded or damaged electric panel cabinet or disconnect box be replaced?
+Also, see our blog posts How do I determine the age of an electrical panel? and When should a corroded or damaged electric panel cabinet or disconnect box be replaced?

 Here’s links to a collection of our other blog posts about ELECTRIC PANELS:

 NOTE: These life expectancies are based on data provided by InterNACHI, NAHB, FannieMae, and our own professional experience.
 Because of the numerous variables that can affect a lifespan, they should be used as rough guidelines only, and not relied upon as a warranty or guarantee of future performance.